NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - You can only have 1 tile per coordinate.
 - 1 tile height is equivalent to 1/4 of a tile (let's say it is a cube).
 So if you could stack tiles on top of each other, the first tile would be at height 0, the second at height 4, the third at height 8, and so on.
 - The player's jump height is equivalent to 1 tile height (1/4 of a tile).
+- The player's dagger jump height is just below 5 tile heights.
+So, from tile height 0, you can dagger jump on a tile with height 4, but not 5.
 - The player's double dagger jump height is just below 8 tile heights.
-So, from tile height 0, you can daggerjump on a tile with height 7, but not 8.
+So, from tile height 0, you can double dagger jump on a tile with height 7, but not 8.

-### Devil Daggers Survival Editor GUI explanation
+### GUI explanation

 #### The arena
-- Click on a tile to disable/enable.
+- Left click on a tile to disable/enable.
 - Scroll on a tile to change its height.
 - The shrink preview shows a rough approximation of what the arena will be like at which second.
-This isn't entirely accurate because I only have 8x8 pixels per tile.
+This isn't entirely accurate because the application only uses 8x8 pixels per tile.

 #### The spawns list
 - The end loop is made bold.